GET TO KNOW THE FIVE-STEP REVENUE MODEL

 Throughout the lease term, the total cost of the lease charged to the income statement will remain the same, but the timing will differ.
 This is because the finance cost will be higher in the earlier years of the lease as the lease liability is gradually reduced.

-The changes to FRS 102 kick in for periods starting on or after 1 January 2026 – but don’t wait until then to take action.
-Now’s the time to get ahead by understanding how these updates could affect your financial statements and any current or future contracts that rely on financial data or KPIs.
+The changes to FRS 102 kick in for periods starting on or after 1 January 2026 – take action now.
+It’s time to get ahead by understanding how these updates could affect your financial statements and any current or future contracts that rely on financial data or KPIs.

 At the contract’s inception, it should be determined if a contract conveys the right to control the use of an identified asset for a period in exchange for consideration.
 The control assessment is based on whether the customer can direct the asset’s use and obtain its economic benefits.